-Aspirin resistance ups severity in acute ischemic strokeNovember 21st, 2012 in Cardiology
+Aspirin resistance ups severity in acute ischemic strokeNovember 21, 2012 in Medicine & Health / Cardiology

 (HealthDay)—In patients with acute ischemic stroke, aspirin resistance is associated with increased stroke severity and infarct size, according to research published online Nov.
 19 in the Archives of Neurology.